“Headspace” Spoilers Ahead

 He is still a huge hit on Twitter and riding the high from the win, but a small somewhat of an insult from his father leads to some evident frustrations from within coming to the surface.
 “Headspace” intimately explores just how juxtaposing emotions are consistently at war with one another.
 After Nate proudly points out that he’s featured in the newspaper, his father states: “they say humility is not thinking of yourself, it’s thinking of yourself less.”
 And here is where this can essentially be looked at in a few different ways.

-Now, while we have no evidence as to what or how Nate’s family believes, looking into how differently both his parents behave with him is an interesting factor to weigh in on.
+Looking into how differently both his parents behave with him is an interesting factor to weigh in on.
 While his mother seems to coddle and show deep appreciation for him, his father seems to be more passive, and in Nate’s own words, he complains frequently.
 (We even see him argue with the newspaper.)
 However, oftentimes when a parent is unkind or mistreats a kid, the same type of behavior can be seen exhibited towards their spouse, but that doesn’t seem to be the case with Nate’s mother and father.

 On the surface at least, they appear to have somewhat of a healthy relationship, and a language established with each other.
 So, what’s the story?
 Why is Nate’s father so hesitant to commend or compliment his son?
 And again, there are a lot of parents like him who’ve shown such a lack of care that it’s triggered insecurities through the roof within their kids.
 Is Nate’s father merely trying to protect him from getting too cocky or does he have no idea how to properly communicate?
 When we get to the bottom of this, it’s going to be so fascinating to explore because watching Nate stick his tongue out to the cardboard box with a silly face then harnessing some of the same behavior he gets from his father in order to belittle Colin was a lot to take in.